Jenkins, Reginald

 Playing for Truro City, he was given his Football League opportunity by Plymouth Argyle who signed him in October 1957.
 He scored three goals in 16 league games for Argyle.

-Moving to Exeter City in December 1960, he made his Grecians’ debut in the Boxing Day home defeat against Crystal Palace, but did score in the 2-3 reverse.
+Moving to Exeter City in December 1960, he made his Grecians’ debut in the Boxing Day home defeat against Crystal Palace and scored in a 2-3 reverse.
+Playing in twenty of twenty-three games in the second half of the season he scored a total of six goals.

 Appearances